-In the other camp are the five US states which allow a foreign lawyer to take the bar: New York, California, Alabama, New Hampshire and Virginia.
-These states allow some foreign-educated lawyers to take the bar examination without earning their degree locally.
-In this case, however, foreign-educated lawyers must begin the process by getting their law degree reviewed and analyzed by the American Bar Association (ABA).
-Easier said than done, it can take up to a year to before the foreign law credentials are even assessed.
+Unfortunately, it can be extremely difficult for foreign-trained lawyers to sit the bar exam in the US.
+Completion of the LL.M. degree in itself does not guarantee eligibility to take the bar exam.
+Most states do require a J.D. degree for a US law school in order to sit for the bar exam.
+There are some states which do allow foreign law graduates to sit for the bar exam, including New York, California, New Hampshire, Alabama, and Virginia.
+In this case, however, foreign-trained lawyers must begin the process by getting their law degree reviewed and analyzed by the American Bar Association, and it can take up to a year to before the foreign law credentials are even assessed.
 Once reviewed, the application is either accepted or deferred.
-If accepted, foreign lawyers are allowed to sit for that state's bar exam in much the same way a domestic applicant would.
+If accepted, foreign-educated lawyers are allowed to sit for that state's bar exam in much the same way a domestic applicant would.
 In New York, one of the jurisdictions most open to foreign lawyers, this would allow foreign lawyers to sit for the bar without being forced to complete any further law school study in the US.

-Given the intricacies of this process, it can take anywhere from 3 months to 2 years for a foreign educated lawyer to take the bar and this does not even begin to cover the preparation required to take the bar itself!
-Fortunately, for anyone taking the bar as a foreign lawyer, preparing for the bar exam is a typical, if daunting challenge.
-Many American law students spend months preparing to sit for the bar exam by taking bar review courses and classes and foreign-educated lawyers should consider doing the same.
+Fortunately for anyone taking the bar as a foreign lawyer, preparing for the bar exam is a typical—if daunting— challenge.
+Many American law students spend months preparing to sit for the bar exam by taking bar review courses and classes and foreign-trained lawyers should consider doing the same.
 Regardless of their backgrounds, so many applicants take these review courses that the model answer the examiners are looking for is invariably in the style taught by these courses.
 Such classes can be time consuming and expensive but well-recommended ones are generally worth it.
 After all, the goal of taking the bar as a foreign lawyer is well within sight!